Tore422/DAT355_Project_ExtendingPARMOREL/README.md

-# Project Paths
+# Project PARMOREL

+Personalized and Automatic Repair MOdels using REinforcement Learning (PARMOREL).

-Paths is a WIP tool for automatic software models repairing using reinforcement learning (Q-Learning at the moment).
+PARMOREL is a WIP tool for automatic software models repairing using reinforcement learning (Q-Learning at the moment).
 This code corresponds to an evaluation in where we fix 100 mutant errors produced with AMOR Ecore mutator tool (https://bit.ly/2Sse4kU).
 All mutants are inside "tofix" folder.
 Fixed models are generated in "fixed" folder.